pauldennis2/collision-insights/recommendations.md

  - Severity 3: 4
  - Severity 4: 8

-First, we analyzed entire highways to determine which were the most 'night dangerous' overall. <example> is a particularly strong example, with <score>.
+First, we analyzed entire highways to determine which were the most 'night dangerous' overall.
+I-90 W is a particularly strong example, with 40% of accidents occuring at night.
 However, this has obvious limitations.
-Some interstates stretch across the width or height of the entire country, so just saying, "We need more lighting on I-95" is not particularly useful.
+Some interstates stretch across the width or height of the entire country, so just saying, "We need more lighting on I-90" is not particularly useful.
 We focused on narrowing this down to find specific "dark spots".
 We use the ratio of the night severity score to the total severity score to correct for areas that are simply more dangerous/higher traffic generally and identify areas that could likely benefit from additional lighting, reflective panels, and so on.
+We identified segments by county.

 **Limitations**: The data set does not have specific information on whether the accident area was well-lit.
 We are assuming that an area that has a substantially higher proportion of accidents at night is likely not as well-lit, but there could be confounding variables, such as corridors with higher instances of drunk driving, which often occurs at night.